Colors of the Caucasus

 - Folklore performances and entertainment

-- International airfare to arrival and from departure cities (no flight is required between Azerbaijan and Georgia)
+- International airfare to arrival and from departure cities and flight from Azerbaijan to Georgia

 - Travel insurance, overseas medical insurance, or trip cancellation insurance